 Sponsor A Bird

-For $10 a month you can, provide the basic necessities for one of our many rescued residents.
+For $10 to $15 a month you can, provide the basic necessities for one of our many rescued residents.

 When you sponsor a rescued bird, you receive a certificate of sponsorship with a full-color photo of your chosen friend and his or her biography.
-You can also email us any time for updates on your bird friend and a new photo!
+You can also email us any time for updates/photos on your sponsored bird friend!

 Sponsoring a bird in the name of a friend or loved one also makes a great gift.
-We'll send out a certificate to your friend announcing your sponsorship gift.
+We'll send out an adoption certificate to your friend announcing your sponsorship gift.

 Can't decide which bird is the cutest?
 You can also make a one-time donation.